 - Absence Phone Call Protocol: Any time that a student is absent, at least one staff member makes a personal phone call home to the student and the student's adult supporter.
 In addition to informing the adult supporter about the absence, this protocol ensures that the student has the support that they need to return to school the next day.
 Using this protocol helps ensure that students attend school regularly and remain enrolled in school. - Home Visits: Student support team members make home visits home to students who have been absent for extended periods of time.
-During a home visit, multiple staff members meet with the student and the student's adult supporters to establish plans to ensure that the student will remain engaged in school and have the support they need to succeed. - Weekly team meetings: An academic support team comprised of the Special Education Administrator, Special Education Teacher, and Social Worker, meets weekly to discuss students' progress, create interventions/behavior plans, and to observe and consult with teachers. - Failing student protocol: The academic support team utilizes a "Failing Student Protocol" in which teachers are required to report if a student on an IEP/504 is failing a class so that the student can receive support. - Student Success Plans: On an ongoing basis, Student Success Plans are created by Advisory and Academic Support Teacher for students that are showing additional academic and behavioral risk. - Instructional Kid Talk (IKT): At least 30 minutes every other week (excluding Data Days) of Friday professional development time is dedicated to Instruction Kid Talks (IKT).
-During IKT, staff members dedicate 5-6 weeks to evaluating a specific students' strengths, struggles, and circumstances to create an action plan for academic/behavioral support. - Data Days: During quarterly data days, the Student Support Team and Academic Support Team, specifically analyze academic performance of students with IEPs and develop action steps to ensure these students receive the academic support that they need. - Advisory cohorts: Special education students benefit from our Advisory cohort model.
-Through this time, students build strong relationships with an adult.
-In addition to providing a forum for relationship building, Advisory serves as a retention tool for special education students through the following:
+During a home visit, multiple staff members meet with the student and the student's adult supporters to establish plans to ensure that the student will remain engaged in school and have the support they need to succeed. - Weekly team meetings: An academic support team comprised of the Special Education Administrator, Special Education Teacher, and Social Worker, meets weekly to discuss students' progress, create interventions/behavior plans, and to observe and consult with teachers. - Student Success Plans: On an ongoing basis, Student Success Plans are created by Advisory and Academic Support Teacher for students that are showing additional academic and behavioral risk. - Instructional Kid Talk (IKT): At least 30 minutes every other week (excluding Data Days) of Friday professional development time is dedicated to Instruction Kid Talks (IKT).
+During IKT, staff members dedicate 5-6 weeks to evaluating a specific students' strengths, struggles, and circumstances to create an action plan for academic/behavioral support.